 It is vital to understand to know detailed information about NOI before you take any step.
 It is a minor step that helps ensure you take the proper steps.

-To understand NOI in real estate, you need to know which expenses must include and be ignored.
+To understand NOI in real estate, you need to know which expenses must include and ignored.
 The rule here is that you must include the operating income associated with the day-to-day cost of running a property.
 Here’s what is included

 • Property management fees